BrianOtto/ui-builder/README.md

 ## Build Instructions

 If you make changes to the project then you will need to run the [build script](build.bat) to generate new files in the web directory.
-This build script only works in Windows right now, but I plan on writing a bash script for Linux / macOS soon.
+This build script only works in Windows right now, but there will be a bash script for Linux / macOS soon.

 ## Documentation